gabriel-x-duarte/koin_payments_fingerprint/README.md

 ## Features

-This package will give you the json model and production and sandbox url`s
+This package will give you the json model, production and sandbox url`s and data equality comparison

 ## Usage